vekar/Abstraktion/source/info.md

 # "Hunter of the Great North"

 I'm a 24 year old Bristolian, currently hailing from the small North West town of Macclesfield.
 I'm a father of two boisterous and brilliant daughters, long-term fiancee and compulsive nail-biter.
+Perhaps the three are related?

 I like well aged Rum, fruity black coffee and crisp Autumn mornings.

 ***